YubicoLabs/java-webauthn-passwordless-workshop/4_Authentication/README.md

 <details>
 <summary><strong>Step by step instructions</strong></summary><p>

-1. Open the `WebSecurityConfig.java` in your editor
+1. Open the `./src/main/java/com/example/demo/WebSecurityConfig.java` in your editor
 2. Modify the `antMatchers()` method to include the new REST endpoints and javascript libraries so that they are accessible to users before they sign in.
 ```java
  http